 If an employer had to send everyone home would they have to pay their staff, or could they ask the employees to take unpaid leave?

-If the employee would otherwise be laid off or made redundant, this is the precise scenario which the Coronavirus Job Retention Scheme has been put into place to cover.
+This is the precise scenario which the Coronavirus Job Retention Scheme has been put into place to cover.
 We have written about furloughing employees here.

 If an employer sent an employee home, would they still be expected to pay them full pay whilst they are off?